anadimpalli-0/HOL-Platform-DataQuality/lab_instructions/DQ_LabInstructions.md

 quality rules.
 <img src="/images/Profiling.png" width="70%">

-# Step 4 - Best practices for monitoring data quality with DMFs and Expectations
+# Step 4 - Best practices for Monitoring Data Quality with DMFs and Expectations
 At each layer, we are interested in monitoring different aspects.

-Bronze: Test source data
+- Bronze: Test source data
-Silver: Validate transformations
+- Silver: Validate transformations
-Gold: Test business logic
+- Gold: Test business logic

-Organizations typically take different approaches to monitoring and enforcing data quality.
+1) Organizations typically take different approaches to monitoring and enforcing data quality.
 Some focus on Bronze layer to catch issues as early as possible, ensuring that all ingested data meets baseline expectations.
 Yet, bad data might emerge later in the pipeline.
-Others monitor Gold layer to prioritize end-user experience by ensuring that curated datasets remain accurate and reliable.
+2) Others monitor Gold layer to prioritize end-user experience by ensuring that curated datasets remain accurate and reliable.
 However, this makes root-cause analysis more complex.
-Silver layer to validate transformations and business logic.
+3) Silver layer to validate transformations and business logic.
 But this requires ongoing maintenance as transformation evolves.

 While each strategy has merit, the most effective approach is hybrid monitoring across all three layers.
 This ensures comprehensive coverage, early detection of raw data issues, validation of transformations, and protection of business-critical outputs.